clementhelsens/ACAPS-Data-Scientist-Test/README.md

 and

 ```
-Over the last 18 months, the following ciris have an "INFORM Severity Index" that has increased wrt a previous minimum, and thus shows a larger increase with respect to first - last entry
+Over the last 18 months, the following crises have an "INFORM Severity Index" that has increased wrt a previous minimum, and thus shows a larger increase with respect to first - last entry
 id	date min	date max	duration	isi min		isi max		isi diff
 BDI001 	 2020-05-28 	 2021-06-09 	 377 		 3.2 		 3.9 		 0.70
 BFA002 	 2020-03-22 	 2021-06-30 	 465 		 3.4 		 4.1 		 0.70